Mangia che ti mangio

 Fast-paced action

 Iela Mari (born Gabriela Ferraio) is a very important artist to know if you want to learn about silent books.
-She wrote many, both alone and together with her husband, Enzo Mari.
-They have all had an immense impact, both on the world of silent books in particular and the world of picture books in general.
-One of Iela Mari´s motivations for making these books, was to draw attention to the simplicity and beauty in forms, as a reaction to the bombardment of images she found children being exposed to through television.
+She has written several titles, both alone and together with her husband, Enzo Mari.
+They have all had an immense impact, both on the world of silent books in particular, and the world of picture books in general.
+One of Iela Mari´s motivations for making these books, was to draw attention to the simplicity and beauty found in simple shapes, as a reaction to the bombardment of images she found children being exposed to through television.

 The very first editions of this book had a spiral binding.
 The book was presented in a case that had all necessary text (Title, peritext etc.) printed on it, so that the book itself was completely text-free.
-So there was not text, no obvious front page and spiral binding, perfectly illustrating how to read the book - start anywhere, stop anywhere.
+Because there was not text, no obvious front page and spiral binding, the format itself was a perfect instruction on how read the book - start anywhere, stop anywhere.
 These editions became too expensive to publish, so the later editions, like mine, are standard hardback books with the title on the first page.

 Original version with spiral binding